Nearly 1 in 3 Americans Earning Over $150,000 Worry About Making Ends Meet: Fed Report

 People earning less than $40,000 ranked at the bottom in terms of taking up an additional job.
 However, they ranked second-highest in borrowing from formal sources and were at the top in terms of borrowing from family or friends.

 Only 8.8 percent of individuals in the $150,000 or more group skipped their monthly bills or debts or made partial payments, the least among all income levels.
-Those making above $100,000 cut back the least on essential as well as discretionary spending.
+Those making above $100,000 cut back the least on essential and discretionary spending.

 A June 10 report by the Federal Reserve Bank of New York presented a more upbeat outlook, finding that U.S. households have become “more optimistic” about their future financial condition.

-“Year-ahead expectations also improved, with a smaller share of respondents expecting to be worse off and a larger share of respondents expecting to be better off a year from now,” it said.
+“Year-ahead expectations also improved, with a smaller share of respondents expecting to be worse off and a larger share of respondents expecting to be better off a year from now,” the report reads.

 Inflation Burden

 As high-income groups come under increasing inflationary pressures, discount retail chains are reporting an increase in the number of customers from this demographic.
-In March, Dollar Tree said their outlets saw a traffic uptick from relatively wealthy shoppers last year.
+In March, Dollar Tree stated that their outlets saw a traffic uptick from relatively wealthy shoppers last year.

 During an earnings call in May, Walmart executives also said that they saw “higher engagement across income cohorts, with upper-income households continuing to account for the majority of the share gains” in the recently reported quarter.

-Historically, people with higher incomes have shopped at the company’s stores, said Doug McMillon, Walmart CEO.
+Historically, people with higher incomes have shopped at the company’s stores, according to Walmart CEO Doug McMillon.
 Such groups have usually been selective in the categories they buy.

 “So, if we offer them the right items at the right prices, whether that’s in-store, first party, or marketplace, they'll respond to that.
-And so, as we’ve been able to expand our assortment online, we can appeal to more people.”
+And so, as we’ve been able to expand our assortment online, we can appeal to more people,” Mr. McMillon said.

-However, just above half of them were optimistic and believed their journey towards financial freedom was getting better.
+However, just more than half of them were optimistic and believed that their journey toward financial freedom was getting better.

 “We’re seeing far fewer Americans with the goal of becoming ‘rich’ and many families pivoting to just trying to be able to pay their bills on time.
-With all of the economic pressures facing American families, financial freedom is currently more about making ends meet,” Brad Stroh, co-founder and co-CEO of Achieve, said.
+With all of the economic pressures facing American families, financial freedom is currently more about making ends meet,” said Brad Stroh, co-founder and co-CEO of Achieve.